cfengine/documentation/reference/promise-types/access.markdown

 ### deny_keys

-**Description:** A list of RSA host keys to deny access to the object.
+**Description:** A list of RSA keys of hosts that should be denied access to the object.

 This overrides the grants in `admit_hostnames`, `admit_ips` and `admit_keys`.